-The Inspection: In the first week after our contract is accepted, we'll have a home inspection performed to determine if the home needs repairs, and if those repairs are reason to either back away from the deal, or get a price reduction, both of which are possible in our contract terms.
+The Inspection: In the first week after our contract is accepted, we'll have a home inspection performed to determine if the home needs repairs considered urgent (all homes need some repair, just like us!), and if those repairs are reason to either back away from the deal, or get a price reduction, then we will attempt to negotiate that.
 This is very important: The inspector works for you, NOT me.
 It is an additional insurance policy that I didn't talk anybody into anything they didn't want, not to mention an assessment of your future home that you'll have as a checklist for future maintenance work.
 I don't want an inspector to rubber stamp anything.
 I have that reputation thing to live with!
 And when a knowledgeable inpsector gets into a crawl space, or an attic, or on the roof, we learn things fundamental to a home's structural condition.
 Sometimes they are items that all old homes deal with but other times the failing items could seriously cause a financial dent in the near future.
 I support this portion of the home buying process strongly, and I insist the buyers hire a non-partisan inspector and are present to learn all facets of their new home.

 The Financing, Part II: You thought you were pre-approved...well, now is the real part.
 The home has to appraise according the lender's standards.
 Your credit and work history are scrutinized more finely, and we simply have to wait.
 We will have triple checked with your lender before this process to assure, to the best of anyone's foresight, that we don't encounter issues beyond our control.
-But a committed loan officer will do whatever is humanly possible to solve the occasional issues that do arise.
+But a committed loan officer will do whatever is humanly possible to solve the occasional issues that do arise due to underwriting protocol.

 Closing: On average, short sales excluded, we can close thirty days after our offer is accepted.
-We go back to the home the morning of closing to make sure any repairs have been completed, and nothing is vandalized.
+We go back to the home the morning of closing to make sure any repairs have been completed, and nothing is vandalized or taken without your consent.
 Then you, the presumed new buyer, will spend hours signing papers and papers.
 Eventually the seller will get a check, and you will get keys.
 We'll celebrate with cocktail wienies minus the wienies.
 And you'll live happily ever after!

 And as a Bonus: Mortgages are paid in arrears, meaning you pay for the preceding month.
 And almost always, the mortgage isn't due until the 15th of the month.
 So if you close May 1st, your first payment isn't due until June 15th.
 And if you were to close, say April 10th, you would owe interest for the remainder of April but this can get included in your closing costs meaning you can have two months to get your new home ready WITHOUT paying rent (sort of)!